MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 ## Send notifications to Audiences using API

-[Audiences](~/push/send-notification.md#audiences) allow you to segment your user base based on device and custom properties.
+[Audiences](~/push/send-notification.md#audiences) allow you to segment your user base, built using device, and custom properties.

 ### Define an audience